tech-kishore/AWS-Exercises-suggested-by-ChatGPT/README.md

 # Regions & Availability Zones

 # Exercises:
-☑️ **1.** Create an S3 bucket in multiple regions and configure cross-region **replication** between the buckets.
+☑️ **Exercise 1.** Create an S3 bucket in multiple regions and configure cross-region **replication** between the buckets.
 Upload a file to the original bucket and verify that the file is automatically replicated to the other buckets.

    **ToDo:**
    - Create an S3 bucket in multiple regions ☑️